-Even if the lender has already quoted you a rate, your first point of business should be to find out the exact interest rate and annual percentage rate (APR) for your loan.
-The APR takes into account the interest rate plus other fees and loan-related charges, and therefore gives you something which you can use to compare between lenders.
-If your lender has offered you an adjustable rate, make sure to ask about the rate cap (the highest possible rate the lender can charge), the frequency at which interest rates will change, and the maximum annual adjustment.
+Even if the lender has already quoted you a rate, your first point of inquiry should be to find out the exact interest rate and annual percentage rate (APR) for your loan.
+The APR takes into account the interest rate plus other fees and loan-related charges, and therefore gives you something which you can use to compare loans from multiple lenders.
+If your lender has offered you an adjustable rate, make sure to ask about the rate cap (the highest possible rate the lender can charge), the frequency at which interest rates can change, and the maximum annual adjustment.

 2. What Is the Minimum Down Payment for This Type of Loan?

 Each lender will require you to pay a certain portion of the loan upfront, and that amount can vary significantly.
-If you have good credit, you might be able to secure a mortgage loan with a down payment of as low as 3% (for example, for a $200,000 loan, you will be asked to make a down payment of just $6,000).
+If you have good credit, you might be able to secure a mortgage loan with a down payment as low as 3% (for example, for a $200,000 loan, you will be asked to make a down payment of just $6,000).
 If your credit isn’t great, your lender might ask you to make a down payment of 20% or more.
-Given that the down payment is a compulsory part of your loan, it’s important to know exactly what the lender’s expectations are before continuing with the application process as this is cash you will need to come up with at the time of closing.
+Given that the down payment is a required part of the mortgage process, it’s important to know exactly what the lender’s expectations are before continuing with the application process as this is cash you will need to come up with at the time of closing.

 3. What Are the Discount Points and Origination Fees?

-Discount points (or simply “points”) are prepaid interest which you pay to reduce the interest rate on your loan, and, by doing so, reduce your monthly payments over the life of your loan.
+Discount points (or simply “points”) are an upfront fee that you pay to reduce the interest rate on your loan, and, by doing so, reduce your monthly payments over the life of your loan.
 The more points you pay in advance, the less interest you will pay over the term of your mortgage.
 Another benefit of points is that they are tax-deductible.
 Origination points are another type of upfront payment, although they won’t save you any money.
 Put simply, origination points are a type of fee you pay a lender in return for the time they spend evaluating and processing your loan.

 4. What Are the Closing Costs?